T351 Week 14 - Fall 2013

 - Aim to have a rough cut of your project by the end of this

 week's lab.
 This will give you almost a week to fine tune.
-As of the start of lab this week, there will be no more camera checkouts.
-We'll watch Final Projects at the start of lab next week.
+As of the end of this week, there will be no more camera checkouts.
+We'll watch Final Projects starting promptly at 10AM in lab next week.

 - Next week during lecture, we'll review for the

 final exam and take care of the class evaluations.
-Come and you will defintiely get a better grade!
+Come and you will definitely get a better grade!